sourcegraph/handbook/content/departments/security/knowledge-base/using-iap.md

 After setting up the instance, you must configure it to accept connections from Google's edge servers to your SSH service.
 Use this [guide](https://cloud.google.com/iap/docs/using-tcp-forwarding#create-firewall-rule) to create the appropriate firewall rule.
 While the guide suggests targeting "All instances in the network," you have the option to be more selective by using a network tag.

 If your rule targets "All instances in the network," you should now be able to access the instance you created.
-However, if you've opted for a tag-based approach, ensure you add the corresponding network tag to the instance you wish to SSH into.
+However, if you've opted for a tag-based approach, ensure you add the corresponding network tag to the instance you wish to connect to.

 You can now connect to your instance with the following command: